sepak23/R-D/README.md

 # Hi everyone!
-I wrote this to scrape items' featurs from a retail webiste.
+I wrote this to scrape items' featurs from a retail's webiste.